Te Kete Ipurangi Navigation:

 Leasing

-Leasing devices means that a finance company pays for them then you pay off that cost over a number of years.
+Leasing devices means that a finance company pays for them then you pay off that cost over several years.

 The two big advantages of leasing are that: